Loving Our Neighbors

 National and Global Partners

-Central Plains Mennonite Conferenceis a vibrant area conference of Mennonite Church USA made up of 46 diverse congregations spanning eight states.
+Central Plains Mennonite Conference is a vibrant area conference of Mennonite Church USA made up of 46 diverse congregations spanning eight states.

-Christian Peacemaker Teams (CPT) offers an organized, nonviolent alternative to war and other forms of lethal inter-group conflict.
+Community Peacemaker Teams (CPT) offers an organized, nonviolent alternative to war and other forms of lethal inter-group conflict.
 CPT seeks to enlist the whole church in conscientious objection to war, and in the development of nonviolent institutions, skills and training for intervention in conflict situations.

 Mennonite Central Committee is the international relief, development, and peacemaking organization of the Mennonite Churches of North America.